Cocoanetics/DTCoreText/Documentation/Setup Guide-template.markdown

 - [As Sub-Project and/or Git Submodule](#Subproject)
 - [As Framework](#Framework)

-DTCoreText is designed to be included as static library from a subproject, it embeds several classes from the **DTFoundation** project.
-If you want to use DTFoundation as well in your project you need to use the "Static Library (no DTFoundation)" target to avoid duplicate symbols.

 GitHub offers tar balls for the individual tagged versions but you shouldn't try to set these up with your project because those are missing the external references.
 Doing a recursive clone insures that you get all the files from all involved GitHub repositories.

 Requirements